wrahool/FinCEN_SARsData/README.md

 # FinCEN_SARsData

 This is a work-in-progress.
-This repository tries to aggregate all the publicly available FinCEN (http://www.fincen.gov) data on suspicious financial activity in one, more accessible place.
+This repository tries to aggregate all the publicly available FinCEN (http://www.fincen.gov) data on suspicious activity reports (SARs) in a single, more accessible place.

 ## Data